What is a major difference between prokaryotic and eukaryotic cel... | Channels for Pearson+

 1

-Consider the presence of membrane-bound organelles.
-Eukaryotic cells have various membrane-bound organelles, including the nucleus, mitochondria, and endoplasmic reticulum, while prokaryotic cells do not have these structures.
+Consider the size difference: Prokaryotic cells are typically smaller than eukaryotic cells, not larger.

-Evaluate the presence of mitochondria.
-Eukaryotic cells contain mitochondria, which are responsible for energy production, whereas prokaryotic cells do not have mitochondria.
+Note that mitochondria are organelles found in eukaryotic cells, responsible for energy production.
+Prokaryotic cells do not have mitochondria.

-Assess the size comparison between the two cell types.
-Generally, eukaryotic cells are larger than prokaryotic cells due to their complex structure and presence of organelles.

-Summarize the major differences: Prokaryotic cells lack a nucleus and membrane-bound organelles, are smaller, and do not have mitochondria, while eukaryotic cells have a nucleus, membrane-bound organelles, including mitochondria, and are generally larger.

 Watch next